-Dr E. Neil Lewis, Chief Technology Officer at Malvern Instruments can now count the prestigious Ernst Abbe Memorial Award of the New York Microscopical Society among his accolades.
+Dr E. Neil Lewis, Chief Technology Officer at Malvern Panalytical can now count the prestigious Ernst Abbe Memorial Award of the New York Microscopical Society among his accolades.

 He received the award, presented in recognition of his outstanding contributions to the science of microscopy, on 17 November 2011 during the 50th Eastern Analytical Symposium & Exposition in New Jersey, and he joins a list of previous recipients who have made significant contributions to the field.
 Dr. Lewis is being recognized specifically for the development of chemical imaging microscopy.

 The Ernst Abbe Memorial Awards session was chaired by Dr. John A. Reffner from John Jay College and Dr Lewis's plenary lecture covered morphological and Raman spectroscopic measurements of complex heterogeneous materials.

 Malvern Panalytical scientist receives Ernst Abbe Memorial Award at 50th anniversary of the Eastern Analytical Symposium

 Prior to his award presentation, visitors to EAS 2011 had an initial opportunity on Tuesday afternoon to hear Dr Lewis discuss the physical and chemical heterogeneity of biopharmaceutical products using imaging, light scattering and vibrational spectroscopy.
 His colleague, Dr Linda Kidder from Malvern Panalytical's Analytical Imaging team, also spoke about 'Combined Particle Analysis and Raman Spectroscopy of a Nasal Spray: Chemically-Confirmed API Particle Size Distribution' on Wednesday morning.